rcosta358/liquidjava-tutorial/README.md

 - If a method is allowed from multiple source states, use the `||` operator to combine them
 - Don't forget the `(this)` after each state name, since states are always associated with an object instance

 With the correct implementation, LiquidJava will report an error in line 30, since we are trying to resume playback when the player is stopped.
-Fix the error before proceeding.

 ### 3. External Refinements